Nakshatras: The Hidden Layer of Your Chart That Changes Everything

 Frequently Asked Questions

-Absolutely.
-Every planet in your chart occupies a specific Nakshatra, and this placement adds nuance to how that planet functions.
-For example, Jupiter in Pushya Nakshatra (ruled by Saturn, deity Brihaspati) behaves very differently from Jupiter in Ashlesha Nakshatra (ruled by Mercury, deity Naga).
-Vedic astrologers analyze Nakshatra placements for all nine planets, not just the Moon.
-The Moon's Nakshatra gets special attention because it determines the Dasha sequence and is used for compatibility matching.
+Every planet in your chart sits in a Nakshatra, and this adds real nuance to how that planet behaves.
+For example, Jupiter in Pushya Nakshatra (ruled by Saturn) acts very differently from Jupiter in Ashlesha Nakshatra (ruled by Mercury).
+Experienced astrologers look at Nakshatra placements for all nine planets, not just the Moon.
+The Moon's Nakshatra gets the spotlight because it determines your Dasha timeline and drives compatibility matching.